More Attacks are Targeting Mobile Devices

 • Install a comprehensive combination of security apps on your phone or tablet.
 This would include antivirus/anti-malware applications and spyware protection.

 • Do not download applications from sources other than your device’s official app store.
 For iOS devices, this would be Apple’s App Store.
-For Android users, limit your downloads to those available from the Google Play Store.
+For Android users, limit your downloads to the Google Play Store.

-• Avoid clicking on links in any messages, email or text, that come from unknown sources.
-Do not open an email attachment unless you are sure that the message came from a trusted sender.
-If an email or text message appears to be from a trusted source but is unusual in any way, contact the supposed sender via a phone number you know to be correct (not one provided in the message) before clicking on any links or opening any attachments.
+• Avoid clicking on links in any messages, emails or texts from unknown sources.
+Do not open an email attachment unless you know the message came from a trusted sender.
+If an email or text message appears to be from a trusted source but is unusual, contact the supposed sender via a phone number you know to be correct (not one provided in the message) before clicking on any links or opening any attachments.

 • Do not set your device to automatically connect to public Wi-Fi when it is available.
 Threat actors frequently monitor public Wi-Fi networks, stealing data in transit and infecting the devices thereon.
-If you must use public Wi-Fi, be sure you are also utilising a virtual private network (VPN) application to encrypt your data.
+If you must use public Wi-Fi, use a virtual private network (VPN) application to encrypt your data.

 • Disable your device’s Bluetooth connectivity when not in use.

-It is also a good idea to occasionally review the apps that are already installed on your device.
+Occasionally reviewing the apps already installed on your device is also a good idea.
 If you are not using an app, uninstall it.
-Also check installed applications’ access permissions and limit them wherever possible.
+Also, check installed applications’ access permissions and limit them wherever possible.

 Final thoughts

-Bad actors are continuously coming up with new ways to deceive you with SMSishing attacks and to infect your mobile device with malware.
-Following the recommendations provided will greatly reduce the likelihood that you will become a victim.
+Bad actors are continuously developing new ways to deceive you with SMSishing attacks and infect your mobile device with malware.
+Following the recommendations provided will significantly reduce the likelihood that you will become a victim.

-If you have reason to believe that your device has been infected, it may be necessary to perform a factory reset.
-Unless you are familiar with the process and have backed up your data, your best option will be to contact your cell service provider and request assistance in resolving the issue.
+If you believe your device has been infected, it may be necessary to perform a factory reset.
+Unless you are familiar with the process and have backed up your data, your best option is to contact your cell service provider and request assistance to resolve the issue.

 https://www.sanechoice.cloud/